Whether you are presenting orally, visually, through a poster, a performance, or a display

 During the poster session, stand to the side of your display so that you dont block

 it.
-Prepare and practice a five-minute summary speech about your project.
+Prepare and practice a short summary speech about your project.
 This time is an

 excellent networking possibility so it is important to speak and interact professionally.